Creating Secure Websites and Forms: What You Need to Know

 - Scripted pages: If your form page is generated by a server-side script (i.e. PHP, Perl, Python, or JAVA), then your script itself can look and see if the request is secure or not (e.g. by looking at the server environment variables).
 For secure requests, it can render the form as usual.
 For insecure requests, the user receives an error or is redirected to the proper secure location.

 If my form is posting securely to a secure form processing script, then why does the form itself need to be secured?

 The answer is based on the following facts:

 - The data sent from your end users to the server will be secure and encrypted during transmission.
-This is critical for some applications, such as HIPAA compliance.
+This is critical for creating secure websites and forms sites that require HIPAA compliance.

 - End users who are non-technical will have no way of knowing if their data will be submitted securely until they actually try it.
 Many end users will not want to submit their data to an insecure form on your site for this reason.

 - End users have no way of knowing if they are viewing your site, or a phishing site, or if there is eavesdropping and modification going on.
 Many users will not trust the connection and will not want to submit their data through your site.

 - If your form page is insecure, it is very easy for any malicious party to perform a man-in-the-middle attack to eavesdrop on connections, to modify your form in transit to change what is collected and where the data is sent, and to set up phishing sites.
 It is impossible for your end users to tell if this is going on.